-The white Snowy Urola stands out on foliage with its satiny wings and a golden border.
+The white Snowy Urola stands out on dense green foliage with its white, satiny wings and a golden border.

 A type of Grass-veneer moth, the Snowy Urola is fond of lawns and turf.
-Its caterpillars feed on grasses and privet hedges.
-This tiny white moth has a sheen on its white forewings.
+This tiny white moth has a shimmer or luster on its white forewings.
 A small dark spot on the inner edge of the forewing lies right at the center.
 A clean, brown border along the bottom of the wings has dark brown dashes along the upper edge.
+The long fringe at the bottom of the wings is golden brown.
 Long brown antennae are usually tucked back, resting on the wings.
-The smaller hindwings are also white, though they are translucent, letting light shine through them.
+Smaller hindwings are also white, but they are also translucent, letting light shine through them.
 Snowy Urola Moths are attracted to lights at night.
+Its caterpillars feed on grasses and privet hedges.
 They can be found anywhere grass is growing.

 Scientific Name: Urola nivalis

 Size (Adult; Length): 15mm to 23mm (0.59in to 0.90in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.

 Head: The head is home to the insect's eyes, antennae, and proboscis.

 Thorax: Home to the three pairs of legs as well as vital internal organs.